GreenDelta/olca-modules/olca-simapro-csv/README.md

 TODO
 ----
-* The writer currently creates a file in the given directory with the name of the data set's project as file name.
-Maybe it would be better if the method would accept a CSV file which is written.
-* The CSVReader currently loads the complete data set into memory; the alternative CSVParser should be merged with the reader.
+* The first version of that API contained a much more functionality regarding the pedigree matrix but the code may is a bit to complicated (see the archive folder).
+The current implementation handles the pedigree information just as a string.